Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Perturbation ensembles

 Our second remark is that in most cases $u(n)$ is found to assume its maximum at $n=0$ and hence $s=u(0)$.
 However, exceptions with $s\not=u(0)$ are still possible, as exemplified in Fig. 1 of Ref. \cite{fyo96}.

-Our next objective is to quantify the ``smallness'' of $s$ somewhat more precisely.
+Our next objective is to quantify the ``smallness'' of $s$ and hence of $\delta$ somewhat more precisely.
 Quite obviously, the actual value of $s$ depends on many details of the specific model under consideration, hence somewhat more general statements are only possible in terms of nonrigorous arguments and rough estimates.

-As detailed in Sec.~\mref{sec:TheoreticalFramework}, the mean level spacing $\lvsp$ from (\ref{x2}) is exponentially small in the system's degrees of freedom \cite{lan70,gol10a}.
+As mentioned earlier, the mean level spacing $\lvsp$ is exponentially small in the system's degrees of freedom \cite{lan70,gol10a}.
 For a typical macroscopic system with, say, $f=10^{23}$ degrees of freedom, $\lvsp$ is thus an unimaginably small number (on the corresponding natural energy scale, which usually will be very roughly speaking on the order of $10^x$ Joule with $|x|\ll f$).
-Also for ``mesoscopic'' systems with considerably less extreme $f$ values (arising for example in cold atom experiments or in numerical simulations), the level spacing $\lvsp$ is usually still expected to be extremely small on the natural energy scale of the system at hand.
+Also for ``mesoscopic'' systems with considerably less extreme $f$ values (arising for example in cold-atom experiments or in numerical simulations), the level spacing $\lvsp$ is usually still expected to be extremely small on the natural energy scale of the system at hand.

-In view of (\ref{x9}) and (\ref{x10}) it seems reasonable to expect, and will be confirmed by all our particular examples below, that $u(n)$ is generically a rather slowly varying function of its argument $n\in\ZZ$, decaying on a characteristic scale of the order of $s^{-1}$ from its maximal value at $n=0$ towards its asymptotic value zero for $|n|\to\infty$.
-Moreover, we will later find that its Fourier transform

-governs the modification of the temporal relaxation in (\ref{x6}) due to the perturbation $\lambda V$ in (\ref{x1}).
-Therefore, the characteristic time scale of this modification will be of the order of $s/\lvsp$, where, as said above (\ref{x5}), we are working in time units with $\hbar=1$.
+Since $\sum_n u(n) = 1$ due to~\eqref{eq:AvgU2}, and given~\eqref{eq:s}, it seems reasonable to expect, and will be confirmed by all our particular examples below, that $u(n)$ is generically a rather slowly varying function of its argument $n\in\ZZ$, decaying on a characteristic scale of the order of $s^{-1}$ from its maximal value at $n=0$ towards its asymptotic value zero for $|n|\to\infty$.
+Moreover, we recall that its Fourier transform $g(t)$ from~\eqref{eq:g} governs the modification of the temporal relaxation in~(\mref{2}) due to the perturbation $\lambda V$.
+We thus can infer from~\eqref{eq:g} that the characteristic time scale of this modification will be of the order of $s/\lvsp$, where we are still working in time units with $\hbar=1$ [cf.\ below~(\mref{1})].
 Since $\lvsp$ is exponentially small in the degrees of freedom $f$, also $s$ is expected to be exponentially small in $f$, at least if one disregards extremely weak perturbations, which entail modifications of the relaxation which are themselves exponentially slow in $f$.
-All these considerations may thus be symbolically summarized as
+All these considerations may thus be symbolically summarized like in~(\mref{15}) as